louisdeutsch/louisdeutsch.github.io/index.md

 I used to have a blog at jld-stats.com (now defunct).
 I am in the process of moving my old blog posts into the "archive" section of this website.

 I also used to be very active on the statistics Q&A website Cross Validated.
-My profile can be found here: https://stats.stackexchange.com/users/30005/jld.
+My profile can be found [here](https://stats.stackexchange.com/users/30005/jld).